DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Including Custom Analytics Code

 The analysis function `analytics_function` is the method that contains the specific functionality for the extension.
-It implements what the extension should be doing when being invoked from Cadenza.
+It implements what the extension should be doing when being invoked from disy Cadenza.
 This method takes two arguments,  `metadata` and `data`.

 ```